doeunkwon/Juggler/README.md

 captivate the interest of so many people.
 - At the end of the day, I just think that this will be a lot of fun to build.

-Check out the UML design diagram for this project in the files!

 https://user-images.githubusercontent.com/88988886/143960611-fcba80c2-db0a-4788-8726-7bbe7ac2b968.mov